Information Regarding the 2019 Novel Coronavirus

 At AFC Urgent Care, our primary focus has always been our patients.
 We want to make sure you have all the information you need to best take care of yourself and your loved ones.
 Click here for instructions from the CDC on what to do if you are sick.

-What can I do to prevent getting sick?
+What Can I do to avoid getting sick?